gordonwatts/hep-programming-hints/xaod-hints.md

 * Make sure to let the user know if you choose an operating point in your text explanation.

 Make sure the `tool_name` is different if you need to define multiple tools (because user needs more than one operating point)!
 Name them something reasonable so the code makes sense!

+Make sure to copy in the code block in the section above `xAOD Tool Access`.

 ```python
 # Define the tool